-If you are a U.S. college student transferring to Clark University, you could be eligible for scholarships to help pay for the cost of your undergraduate education.
+If you are an international transfer student, you could be eligible for scholarships to help pay for the cost of your undergraduate education at Clark University.

 Clark merit scholarships

 If you are an international student transferring to Clark University, you could be eligible for merit scholarships offered by the university.

 When you send in your admissions application, you will be considered automatically for several merit scholarships.
 These merit scholarships do not require separate applications.

 Your eligibility for scholarships depends on your academic achievement as indicated on your application for admission, not on your family’s financial need.